 FlexJobs – FlexJobs is a paid search engine that costs $15 per month.
-They have high quality and reliable jobs posted for remote captioning jobs.
+It posts high-quality and reliable remote captioning jobs.

-You can also find other FREE resources through FlexJobs blog to help you find remote work.
+You can also find FREE resources through the FlexJobs blog to help you find remote work.

-Upwork – Upwork is a place to find freelance job opportunities.
-They have several opportunities for remote captioning positions.
-Many are working for bloggers, youtube channels, and other types of social media.
+Upwork – Upwork is a place to find freelance job opportunities, including remote captioning positions.
+Many jobs are working for bloggers, YouTube channels and other types of social media.

 What do you think about working as a captioner?